-A lathe is a machine that is used for shaping wood or metal, and it works by rotating the piece being worked on around a cutting tool that is stationary.
+A lathe is a machine that manufacturers use for shaping wood or metal, and it works by rotating the piece around a cutting tool that is stationary.
 The main purpose is to remove unwanted parts of the workpiece, which ultimately creates a workpiece shaped exactly as you want it.

-There are many different types of lathes that can be used for specialized purposes and which operate on specific materials.
+There are many different types of lathes you can use for specialized purposes and which operate on specific materials.
 Whatever the type or function of a specific lathe might be, they will all operate in the same manner, i.e. by holding a cutting tool in a fixed position and rotating the workpiece around it.

 Parts of a Lathe

-The motor will be located on the underside of the bed of the lathe, somewhere on the left side where the headstock is.
-It’s usually some kind of an electric motor, but some lathes are also equipped with hydraulic motors.
-The tool rest can be adjusted for rotation and for height, but this should always be done when the machine has been completely powered off, so as not to create a safety hazard.
+The motor is on the underside of the bed of the lathe, somewhere on the left side where the headstock is.
+It’s usually some kind of an electric motor, but some lathes also have hydraulic motors.
+You can adjust the tool rest for rotation and for height, but you have to do it when the machine is completely off, to avoid a safety hazard.

 After you have loosened the tool rest for your adjustments, make sure that it’s tightened up again so the lathe is ready for operation.
 You can also adjust the tailstock if necessary, and in many cases, you will be able to completely remove it to do so.
-As with the tool rest, any adjustments made should always be when the machine has been totally powered off.
+As with the tool rest, if you make any adjustments with the machine totally off.

 How it Works